PierreSue/2017Fall-DoorFriend/README.md

 You should first have `U8glib`, `Ultrasonic`, `Adafruit_Fingerprint` installed.
 Then compile `arduino_door_lock.ino` and upload it to your Arduino.

 ### Raspberry Pi part
 OpenCV should be installed first.
 You can refer to the link under `Refereneces` section.
+Also we have a writeup here: <https://github.com/NTUEE-ESLab/2017Fall-DoorFriend/blob/master/OpenCV_INSTALL.md>
 The speaker regocnition part requires `pyssp`, `scikits.talkbox`, `scikit-learn`, `numpy`, `scipy`, `PyAudio`.

 ## Future improvements